 The AASHE Sustainability Tracking, Assessment & Rating System (STARS) allows metric-driven progress assessment across operations and academics for North American higher education and has recognized Princeton at the Silver leadership level.

 Princeton has developed an extensive system of bike and pedestrian-friendly pathways on campus as part of its current Campus Plan and bicycle master planning activities, to promote healthy alternatives to automobiles.
-A bike map of campus routes has been published.
+Through the new Revise Your Ride program, Faculty and staff who commute to work by biking or walking will receive a $400 annual incentive.

 Further develop TDM incentive programs, including enhancements to parking, car and vanpool programs.